krpatter-intc/ag-grid/README.md

 -   `packages/ag-grid-enterprise`
 -   `packages/ag-grid-react`

-You can build some of these items indvidually and it seems that I often have to manually build using this:
+You can build some of these items individually and it seems that I often have to manually build using this:

 -   `npx nx run ag-grid-community:build:umd`
 -   `npx nx run ag-grid-enterprise:build:umd`